About Me

 I’ve always embraced the concept “feel the fear and do it anyway.”
 Whether it’s been earning a master’s degree in history, backpacking Europe solo for six weeks, or teaching English in South Korea for six years, I gravitate to new challenges.
 At fifteen, I escaped from an abusive home and embarked on a quest to heal.
 This often arduous process is ongoing, but through it I’ve discovered a deep inner resiliency, embraced optimism as my lifeline, and learned how to finally and fully love and accept myself.

 Writing has always been my gateway to self-discovery.
-My creative projects address the mother-child relationship, childhood abuse, body image, sexuality, sexual assault, and living with a hearing impairment in the context of a worldwide search for self.
+My creative projects address the mother-child relationship, childhood abuse, body image, sexuality, sexual assault, and being hard of hearing in the context of a worldwide search for self.
 In my short-form essays, prose poems, and upcoming memoir, I lay clues to my path of healing, breadcrumbs I hope readers can use to journey through their own weeds of discovery.
 I also share the healthier ways I’ve learned to write about trauma in my ongoing series with Hippocampus Magazine.
 I believe with persistence and tenacity, anyone can mend their deepest wounds and step into their power.

 Some interesting tidbits:

-My self-care routine includes near-daily meditation, yoga, and chocolate.
+My self-care routine includes regular meditation, yoga, and dark chocolate.
 I’ve won National Novel Writing Month eleven years in a row.
 My name is pronounced “yo-LAND.”
+My partner and I have housesat around Toronto since 2021.
 Batgirl is my favourite superhero.

 My Work